shawnvera/tic-tac-toe/pseudocode.md

 MoSCoW

     Must have
+        - game board UI
+        - Symbols for each player

     Should have
+        - reset button

     Could have
+        - record of player wins
+        -
     Won't have
+        - login credentials

 INIT
-    renderUI for user on the page load
+    1. renderUI for user on the page load
+    2. clickable boxes for user input
+    3. boxes become symbols according to which player clicks the box